laurentb/symfttpd/README.md

 ### Configuration

-You can alter the default `lighttpd.conf` template and the default paths, by using the `symfttpd.conf.php` mechanism.
-Check the [reference](https://github.com/benja-M-1/symfttpd/blob/2.0.0/doc/Reference.md#server-configuration) for more options to configure.
+You can alter the default configuration of the server, by using the `symfttpd.conf.php` mechanism.
+Check the [reference](https://github.com/benja-M-1/symfttpd/blob/master/doc/Reference.md#server-configuration) for more options to configure.

 ### Available options

 * `--port=<port>` or `-p<port>`: Use a different port (default is `4042`)
     (useful for running multiple projects at the same time)
+* `--bind=<port>` or `-b<ip>`: Listen on a specific IP (default is `127.0.0.1`)
 * `--all` or `-A`: Listen on all interfaces (overrides `--bind`)
-* `--bind=<port>` or `-b<ip>`: Listen on a specific IP (default is `127.0.0.1`)
 * `--tail` or `-t`: Display server logs in the console (like the UNIX `tail` command would do)
-* `--single-process` or `-s`: Do not try to run lighttpd in another process (not recommended, you will lose auto-reloading of the rewriting rules)

 ## genconf

-If you don't want to copy/paste lighttpd configs, handle regular expressions when you add files, or fight rewriting issues (which can often happen considering that most available examples are badly written), then this tool is for you.
-It is also used internally by `spawn`.
+If you don't want to copy/paste your server configs, handle regular expressions when you add files, or fight rewriting issues (which can often happen considering that most available examples are badly written), then this tool is for you.

 ### Quick start

-Typical lighttpd config:
+Typical Lighttpd config:

     $HTTP["host"] == "example.com" {
       include_shell "php /path/to/symfttpd.phar genconf -p /path/to/example.com/web"